Crop protection products are applied to plants to protect them from competing weeds and harmful fungi and insects.

 So, what about food safety?

-Farmers must comply with Good Agricultural Practice (GAP), following a basic principle of using crop protection: As little as possible and only when necessary.
-Also, the potential residues on harvested crops are regulated by maximum residue levels (MRLs).
+Farmers have to comply with Good Agricultural Practice (GAP), following a basic principle of using crop protection: As little as possible and only when necessary.
+Also, the potential residues on a harvested crop are regulated by a maximum residue level (MRL).

 Do I have to do something?